kitswas/git-for-all/Chapters/chapter3.md

 ### Forking

-Forking is a way to contribute to a project without having write access to the repository. _It is not a Git feature, but a feature of various popular hosting services._
+Forking is a way to contribute to a project without having write access to the repository. _It is not a git feature, but a feature of various popular hosting services._

 When you fork a repository, you create a copy of the repository on your account.
 You can then make changes to your copy.
 You can also send a pull request to the original repository, often referred to as the `upstream` repository, to contribute your changes.

 ### Cloning

 While most popular hosting services provide a web interface for browsing and editing files, sometimes you might want to work offline on your local machine.
 If no web interface is available, this becomes a necessity.
-Instead of downloading the files and managing them manually, you can tell Git to copy (`clone`) the repository.
+Instead of downloading the files and managing them manually, you can tell git to copy (`clone`) the repository.

-To clone a repository, you need to tell Git the URL of the remote repository and where you want Git to create the local repository.
+To clone a repository, you need to tell git the URL of the remote repository and where you want git to create the local repository.

+### Pull requests

+Pull request -> A request to the owner of the upstream repository to pull your changes.

+The owner/maintainer of the upstream repository can then review your changes and merge or reject them.

+This concept is tied to forking.
+Hence, it is again not a git feature.